MatHenriqueAssis/MatHenriqueAssis/README.md

 ## Hello!
 My name is Mateus Henrique

-I am a student of Systems Analysis and Development at Senac-PE.
-Passionate about the field of data science, from data manipulation to data analysis and machine learning.
-I am always striving to improve in the data field and acquire knowledge in new technologies and tools.
+I am a Systems Analysis and Development student at Senac-PE.
+Passionate about back-end development, from building APIs to implementing business logic and security best practices.
+I am always looking to improve my skills in back-end development and to learn new technologies and tools.

 ## Contact me